ublue-os/website/docs/images/bazzite/gaming_guide.md

 ### Forcing a specific Proton / Steam Play Tool Version

+!!!
+Note
+    If you're using a device with an older GPU that does not support Vulkan 1.3 or later, you need to use older Proton and Wine builds like Proton/WINE 6 or earlier.
+Even older devices may need to resort to WINED3D for OpenGL translation, which performs much worse.
+Check which Vulkan version your GPU uses, enter `vulkaninfo | grep 'Instance Version'` in a terminal.

 * Games with a native Linux port will use that by default
 * If the game runs better in Proton you can force it to run a specific version by going into the game's properties > Compatibility > Force the use of a specific Steam Play compatibility tool.